cyberfedya666/Local-AD-infrastructure/lab-06-basic-ad/README.md

 # Lab 06: GPO Abuse → DCSync → Domain Admin

+## Lab Notes

+This lab uses a single Windows Server 2022 machine (DC01) for both the Domain Controller and the target workstation.
+In a real environment, the accountant (afedorov) would sit on a separate workstation (WS01), and the GPO would be linked to the IT OU (not Domain Controllers).

+This simplification is intentional: the lab focuses on the GPO Abuse technique, not on the realism of the environment.

 ## Overview

 A basic corporate Active Directory environment with intentionally introduced misconfigurations.